ejbosia/CS542-final-project/README.md

 Feature engineering was done in SAS.
 Can be viewed in file: 2_Movie_User_Vars

 ## Model Training
 Model training is done by running the "model_training.ipynb" notebook.
-You will need to change the path to the location data file in line 5 to read from the correct file.
+You will need to change the path to the location data file in line 5 to read from the file output by the SAS workflow.
+ - set the number of threads to the number of CPUs available on the system (more is faster) ~ cell 6.
+ - set the save location of the model ~ last cell

 ## Results Analysis
 Results analysis of the model can be run through the "results.ipynb" notebook.
+You need to select the model to run in cell 5.
+No models are saved on the repository, so you will need to load the model created from the previous step.
+The metrics are output in the last few cells.